-Write documents related to career development (e.g., business letter, job applications).
+Write job applications and resumes that are clear and provide all needed information.
 Use complex sentences to write brief fictional biographies and short stories that include a sequence of events and provide supporting details.

 Use basic strategies of note taking, outlining, and the writing process to structure drafts of simple essays, with consistent use of standard grammatical forms.
 (Some rules may not be in evidence).